nascimentobea/Sudoku/README.md

 - Handles incomplete boards (zeros are treated as empty cells).

 - Works for both classic Sudoku and generalized NxN Sudoku.

+## Authors:

+- Beatriz Nascimento nº 123302
+- Inês Portugal nº 123293

+This repository is a fork of the group's original repository.